will-y/crystal-tools/src/main/resources/assets/crystal_tools/guides/crystal_tools/guide/tools.md

 </Row>

 When you use these tools, that will gain skill points.
-You can open their skill trees with `k` to unlock new skills.
+You can open their skill trees with `K` to unlock new skills.

 ## Skills
 ### All Tools